JabRef/user-documentation/en/FAQgeneral.md

 A: JabRef does not support plugin anymore (version > 2.11).
 However the plugin features are progressively integrated.
 Renaming of files is now part of the "Cleanup Entries" feature (brush button in the toolbar or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F7</kbd>).
 Then, you can rename attached files based on the BibTeX key.
-You can change the format (pattern) under **Options -&gt; Preferences -&gt; Import**, by altering the pattern under "Default PDF file link action".
+You can change the format (pattern) under **Options → Preferences → Import**, by altering the pattern under "Default PDF file link action".

 ## Q: I have a JabRef database and I would like to export a subset to BibTeX (or BibLaTeX) format.
 How to do this?

 A: Your JabRef database is already a file in Bib(La)TeX format.
-Simply select the entries to be exported, and then choose **File-&gt;Save Selected as...**.
+Simply select the entries to be exported, and then choose **File→Save Selected as...**.
 More details on [stackexchange.com](https://tex.stackexchange.com/questions/82554/jabref-can-it-export-a-subset-of-the-bibliography-in-BibTeX-format).

 ## Q: I have a JabRef database and I would like to export the subset corresponding to my LaTeX file.
 How to do this?

 A: Upon compilation, LaTeX generates a file with the extension ".aux".
 This files contains the keys of the cited references (among other things).
 Using this AUX file, JabRef can extract the relevant entries.
-Choose the menu **Tools -&gt; New subdatabase based on AUX file**.
+Choose the menu **Tools → New subdatabase based on AUX file**.
 Then select the reference database (among the opened ones), and specify the AUX file.

 ## Q: When I modify my database, I would like that JabRef performs entry cleaning automatically.
 How to do this?

-A: In **File -&gt; Database properties**, you will find a section named "Save actions".
+A: In **File → Database properties**, you will find a section named "Save actions".
 After enabling this feature, you can choose which actions should be performed for each field upon saving.
 That should help you keep your database tidy.

 ## Q: Search on Google scholar does not work anymore.
 What is going on?